Biden taps Tucson, Arizona, police chief Chris Magnus as CBP nominee

 "I am excited that President Biden has nominated an extraordinary group of individuals for critical leadership positions in the Department of Homeland Security," Homeland Secretary Alejandro Mayorkas said in a press released expected to be sent out later Monday.
 "They are highly-regarded and accomplished professionals with deep experience in their respective fields.
 Together they will help advance the Department of Homeland Security’s mission to ensure the safety and security of the American people."

-Fox New's David Spunt and Eric McEwan contributed to this report.
+Fox News' David Spunt and Erin McEwan contributed to this report.